scadaperspective/LogBookKonniMac/README.md

 ###Languages

+Note: Not needed for OSX as the languages are in the package.

 * Start OpenCPN
 * Select Options from the toolbar (spanner icon) and go to the Plugins tab.
 * Select the Logbook plugin